sivkhiran/E-commerce-Churn-Analysis/README.md

 **Data Preprocessing:**

 Handle missing data: Impute missing values using techniques like mean, median, or forward/backward fill.
-Encode categorical variables: Convert categorical features into numerical format using techniques like label encoding or one-hot encoding.
+Encode categorical variables: Convert categorical features into a numerical format using techniques like label encoding or one-hot encoding.
 Scale numerical features: Standardize or normalize numerical features to bring them to a similar scale.

 **Feature Engineering:**